Dishes With Dad

 Storage Instructions

-The cake can be covered and stored in the refrigerator for up to 5 days.
 You can also freeze the finished cake.
-To serve, allow the cake to that overnight in the fridge and bring to room temperature before serving.
+Allow the cake to thaw overnight in the fridge and bring to room temperature before serving.

 Chocolate Mousse Cake Tips and FAQs